kyma-incubator/compass/docs/investigations/graphql-partial-updates/graphql-partial-updates.md

 ```

 #### Description
 This approach is very similar to the previous one, with one difference: there has to be only one, unique input object.
-In the example linked below it is argued that it make client implementation easier.
+In the example linked below it is argued that it makes the client implementation easier.

 Patching logic is the same as in previous approach.